-Your louvers will likely have more requirements than air performance.
-In areas with frequent severe weather, you may need a louver that can blocks wind driven rainfall.
-If your project is in a high velocity hurricane zones, your louver will need to resist hurricane-force winds, heavy rainfall, and impacts from wind-borne debris.
+Your louvers will have more requirements than air performance.
+In areas with frequent severe weather, you may need a louver that can block wind driven rainfall.
+If your project is in a high velocity hurricane zone, your louver will need to resist hurricane-force winds, heavy rainfall, and impacts from wind-borne debris.
 In these cases, you may need to sacrifice air performance to meet these requirements.
 Your project’s requirements should always come first.

 Every little bit counts when designing an efficient HVAC system.
 What do you look for when choosing a louver?
 What aspects stand out the most?
 Share your thoughts on louvers in the Comments section.
 We want to hear from you!

 MCDLG offers free self-paced courses online through AEC Daily.